 Hooray!
 You’ve finally launched your product!
 After all of the painstaking research, design, re-design, and re-re-design, it’s time to sit back and let your great product solve the market’s problems, right?

 WRONG – The real work has just begun, and you need to start tracking *everything.* Every click, every swipe, and every sneeze from the user needs to be logged, and you need to have confidence in your ability to analyze that data.
-Product Managers love Pendo for its ability to identify what features users are leveraging and how much time they spend using those features.
+Product Managers of enterprise software are using Gainsight PX to understand which features drive the most value for their customers.
 For A/B testing, Optimizely is a popular option that enables product managers to float product and UX trial balloons to segments of their user bases.
 Meanwhile, Mixpanel has both A/B testing and user behaviour tracking capabilities, but keep in mind that each tool may appeal differently to PMs.
 Knowledge is power, and it pays to shop around.

 Strategic Tools for Product Managers

-While it’s clear that there isn’t a one-size-fits-all tool for every product management objective under the sun, PMs can take some solace in the fact that increasingly sophisticated product management software can take a large portion of work out of the equation.
-The good news is that the products listed here are not the end-all be-all solutions for each product management objective.
-After all, you (yes, I’m talking to you) may have the next groundbreaking product idea to help your fellow PMs.
+While it’s clear that there isn’t a one-size-fits-all tool for every product management objective under the sun, you can take some solace in the fact that increasingly sophisticated product management software can remove inefficiencies and improve communication, all in all taking a large portion of work out of the equation.